 Shingles play a crucial role in enhancing the appearance and weatherproofing of the roof, contributing to both the aesthetic appeal and functionality of the home.

-Layer 4: Flashing
+Layer 4: Roof Flashing

-Flashing is installed around roof penetrations such as chimneys, vents, and skylights to prevent water from seeping into the seams and causing leaks.
+Roof flashing is installed around roof penetrations such as chimneys, vents, and skylights to prevent water from seeping into the seams and causing leaks.
 It’s typically made of metal and provides a watertight seal at vulnerable areas of the roof.

-Materials for Flashing
+Common Materials for Roof Flashing

 Flashing is typically crafted from metal, such as aluminum or galvanized steel, known for its durability and resistance to corrosion, ensuring long-lasting protection for your roof.